Gulf Breeze Regional Water System

 |About the Department|

-South Santa Rosa Utility System, providers of water and sewer service for the area east of the City of Gulf Breeze, was founded in 1958 as Santa Rosa Shores Utilities, Inc., by Mr. Thomas A. Barba.
+Gulf Breeze Regional Water System, formerly known as South Santa Rosa Utility System, is a provider of water and sewer services for the area east of the City of Gulf Breeze.
+It was founded in 1958 as Santa Rosa Shores Utilities, Inc., by Mr. Thomas A. Barba.
 Mr. Barba built the utility to service the land he was developing in Santa Rosa Shores and Bay Ridge Park.
 The utility had office space in what was then Santa Rosa Shores Country Club.

 In the mid to late 60’s, land sales and development boomed and, although there were only about 250 – 300 customers in the early 70’s, capacity of the sewer treatment plant was increased to accommodate the addition of Polynesian Islands and eventually Tiger Point Village.